pixiedust/pixiedust/docs/_sources/install.txt

      <img src="_images/install-notebook2.png" width="615">

-This notebook will show you how to import the PixieDust library and run a handful of PixieDust features.
+This notebook shows you how to import the PixieDust library and run a handful of PixieDust features.